Skip to main content

 Temple Quarter and St Philip’s Marsh

-At Temple Quarter and St Philip’s Marsh, one of the UK’s largest regeneration projects, our vision is to transform over 130 hectares of brownfield land at the heart of the city over the next 25 years into a thriving, well-connected mixed-use community.
-The regeneration will create up to 10,000 new homes, 22,000 new jobs and bring £1.6 billion each year to the city economy.
+Bristol Temple Quarter is one of the UK’s largest and most ambitious regeneration projects.
+Our vision is to transform over 135 hectares of brownfield land at the heart of the city into a well-connected, mixed-use community.

 What it means for Bristol